TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 0.46.0

+Nice and easy one!
+This simply adds a reply to ability to the messaging setup.
+To complete this update simply run through the following files.

+* code/app/Mail/MessageMailer.php - Added reply to appending to mail builder
+* code/app/Models/User/Message.php - Ran IDE helpers
+* code/database/migrations/2020_11_21_144300_add_reply_to_to_messages.php
+* code/tests/Unit/Mail/MessageMailerTest.php - Added checking for reply to fields onto message mailer building

 ## 0.45.0

 Features feature!
 This update adds a data typed named Feature, which can be connected to membership plans, and then used in conjuction with a new EntityFeatureAccessService that can allow the blocking of features based on subscription level.